StefanZander/lecture_notes/smw/skript/html/docs/chapters/3/concepts.md

 Problem

-* Sometimes, it is useful to determine memberships to categories based on the occurence of some property values.
+* Sometimes, it is useful to determine memberships to categories based on the occurence of some specific property values.
 * Reviewing whether membership conditions are still satisfied and manually altering categories is cumbersome and error-prone

 Use Case